OfficeDev/office-js-docs-pr/docs/tutorials/excel-tutorial-create-custom-functions.md

 ---
 title: Excel custom functions tutorial
-description: In this tutorial, you’ll create an Excel add-in that contains a custom function that can perform calculations, request web data, or stream web data. ms.date: 12/21/2018 ms.topic: tutorial
+description: In this tutorial, you’ll create an Excel add-in that contains a custom function that can perform calculations, request web data, or stream web data. ms.date: 01/02/2019 ms.topic: tutorial
 #Customer intent: As an add-in developer, I want to create custom functions in Excel to increase user productivity.
 ---

 # Tutorial: Create custom functions in Excel

 Custom functions enable you to add new functions to Excel by defining those functions in JavaScript as part of an add-in.
-Users within Excel can access custom functions just as they would any native function in Excel, such as `SUM()`.
-You can create custom functions that perform simple tasks such as custom calculations or more complex tasks such as streaming real-time data from the web into a worksheet.
+Users within Excel can access custom functions as they would any native function in Excel, such as `SUM()`.
+You can create custom functions that perform simple tasks like calculations or more complex tasks such as streaming real-time data from the web into a worksheet.

 In this tutorial, you will:
 > [!div class="checklist"]